hqsuoamra/TeamX-Project-Two-Beat-Blitz/README.md

 Phasing Ability
 Functionality: Allows the player to phase through objects for a brief period, creating shortcuts through obstacles.
 Implementation Details: The phasing effect continues until the player exits an object, even if the ability’s duration ends while inside an obstacle.
 A fail-safe mechanism prevents unintended consequences.

-Team
+Jump higher: Pressing J to make the robot jump higher Team
 Team Name: Team X
 Members: Husam Suoamra (Producer): Husam sets high expectations and brings thoughtful ideas to the table.
 He keeps the team organized and ensures efficient collaboration.